FoxtrotLimaDelta/ETL-TealTeam6/README.md

-# ETL-Teal Team 6 Class Project
+# ETL-Teal Team 6 Project

-CollaborativeBranching
-This is a test to determine how to use branches to work as a team to create a project.
-We will try having the one main branch and a branch for each team member to work on the code creating sections of the project.
-If it works it'll become the one for our team.

-EDIT README UPON PROJECT COMPLETION!
+The purpose of this project is to compile the data from recent book reviews of children's books and filter the data through IBM's Watson Tone Analyzer to create a database for analysis.
+The client will use the database to create correlation models determining the level of correlation of star ratings to tonal ratings.
+If the correlation is high the client will use those findings to determine if the star rating is obsolete, needs updating, or is performing as expected.
+It the correlation is low their marketing department will likely use the information to design targeted marketing in two different directions to reach maximum audience reach.